 - The MMU recommends that capacity performance resources and base capacity resources (during the June through September period) be held to the OEM operating parameters of the capacity market CONE reference resource for performance assessment and energy uplift payments and that this standard be applied to all technologies on a uniform basis.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that the parameters which determine nonperformance charges and the amounts of uplift payments should reflect the flexibility goals of the capacity performance construct.
-The operational parameters used by generation owners to indicate to PJM dispatchers what a unit is capable of during the operating day should not determine capacity performance assessment or uplift payments.
+The operational parameters used by generation owners to indicate to PJM operators what a unit is capable of during the operating day should not determine capacity performance assessment or uplift payments.
 (Priority: Medium.
 First reported 2015.
 Status: Partially adopted.)

 This recommendation was accepted by PJM and filed with FERC in 2014 as part of the capacity performance updates to the RPM.
-See Schedule 1, Section 1.10.1A(d), Revisions to the PJM Open Access Transmission Tariff and PJM Operating Agreement (Marked/Redline Format), EL15-29-000 (December 12, 2014).
+See PJM Filing, Attachment A (Redlines of 0A Schedule 1 § 1.10.1A(d), EL15-29-000 (December 12, 2014).
 FERC rejected the proposed change.
-See 151 FERC ¶ 61,208 at P 476 (2015).
+See 151 FERC ¶ €1,208 at P 476 (2015).

-- The MMU recommends that PJM not allow nuclear generators which do not respond to prices or which only respond to manual instructions from the dispatcher to set the LMPs in the real-time market.
-(Priority: Low.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends that PJM document how LMPs are calculated when demand response is marginal.
-(Priority: Low.
-First reported 2014.
-Status: Not Adopted.) - The MMU recommends that PJM not include the balancing ratios calculated for localized Performance Assessment Intervals (PAIs) in the capacity market default offer cap, and only include those events that trigger emergencies for at least a defined sub-zonal or zonal level.
+- The MMU recommends that PJM not include the balancing ratios calculated for localized Performance Assessment Intervals (PAIs) in the capacity market default offer cap, and only include those events that trigger emergencies for at least a defined sub-zonal or zonal level.
 (Priority: Medium.
-First reported Q3, 2018.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM clearly define the business rules that apply to the unit specific parameter adjustment process, including PJM's implementation of the tariff rules in the PJM manuals to ensure market sellers know the requirements for their resources.
 (Priority: Low.
-First reported Q3, 2018.
-Status: Not adopted.) - The MMU recommends that PJM update the tariff to clarify that all generation resources are subject to unit specific parameter limits on their costbased offers using the same standard and process as capacity performance capacity resources.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that PJM update the tariff to clarify that all generation resources are subject to unit specific parameter limits on their cost-based offers using the same standard and process as capacity performance capacity resources.
 (Priority: Medium.
-New recommendation.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM institute rules to assess a penalty for resources that choose to submit real-time values that are less flexible than their unit specific parameter limits or approved parameter limit exceptions based on tariff defined reasons.
 (Priority: Medium.
-New recommendation.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that PJM not approve temporary exceptions that are based on pipeline tariff terms that are not routinely enforced, and based on inferior transportation service procured by the generator.
+(Priority: Medium.
+First reported Q1, 2019.
 Status: Not adopted.)